baluoteliz/Agora-Signaling-Tutorial-Windows/README.en.md

 - Visual Studio 2013

 ## Operating Instructions
-- 1.To the network https://www.agora.io/cn/download/ download the latest signaling library, copy the SDK file to the same level and Sln directory
+- 1.To the network https://www.agora.io/cn/download/ download the latest signaling library, copy the Libs files to the same level and Sln directory
 - 2.You need to copy the agorasdk.dll file in the DLL directory of the SDK to the compiled executable directory (debug / release)

 ## Connect Us